emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Customized version of artplayer.js. 🟡

 ***
+## HydraHD
+### Score: 13/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is fine but has room for improvement. 🟡
+1. Has continue watching + favorites, and you can login to sync them across devices. ✔️
+1. Has good sorting options and keyword based search. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Customized version of artplayer.js. 🟡

+Community Favorites: 🌟🌟🌟🌟🌟

+***
 ## PopcornMovies